 All whilst battling something like depression, this is sometimes too much to bear.

 By high school, I’d already concluded that I would die alone.
 A little dramatic, but it seemed like a reasonable assumption at the time.
 I saw nothing in myself worthwhile, so I assumed no one else would.

 This is something shared with many people who suffer from similar conditions.
 I, however, was hit by a stroke of luck.
 I met someone who understood.
-Not because he himself was going through it, but because he had close family who was.
+Not because he himself was going through it, but because he had a close family who was.

-Our relationship grew on a foundation of honesty and openness.
+Do you often think, “My mental health is ruining my relationship.”
+Well, our relationship grew on a foundation of honesty and openness.
 Looking back, there were some key lessons to be learned:

 1. A relationship goes both ways